tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common_mapping/mapping.md

 It provides a daily snapshot of active subscription product(s) for each namespace by expanding the subscription-product across the effective dates of the associated charge.

 {% enddocs %}

+{% docs map_installation_subscription_product %}

+This model maps installations to their most recent paid Self-Managed subscription product, excluding one-time charges and specific product offerings.

+It provides a daily snapshot of active subscription product(s) for each namespace by expanding the subscription-product across the effective dates of the associated charge.

+{% enddocs %}